Loading...

 And again, I want you to start thinking about that.

-It's a universal object throughout history, but they've also sometimes not just been for function, they've also represented a person's status and culture.
+But they've also sometimes not just been for function, they've also represented a person's status and culture.

-If we think about a monarch, a king or queen, their throne often they're very elaborate to show their importance and status in society.
+If we think about a monarch, a king or queen, their throne, often they're very elaborate to show their importance and status in society.

 And here are some other examples of chairs that reflect people's status and culture.

-We've got a sedan chair from Europe, the Peacock Throne from 17th century India and the Chiefdom's throne from the 19th century.
+We've got a sedan chair from Europe, the Peacock Throne from 17th century India, and the chiefdom's throne from the 19th century.

-And they come in various shapes, size and materials and styles and they really have started to push that boundary between art and craft.
+They're historical chairs, but contemporary chairs also tell a story, and they come in various shapes, sizes, materials, and styles, and they really have started to push that boundary between art and craft.

-And chair designs that actually push those boundaries are really worth looking at.
+And chair designs that actually push those boundaries are really worth looking at, and here are some examples of those.

-For example, Proust Armchair or Marcel Wonders, the Crochet Chair.
+Or Marcel Wonders, the Crochet Chair.

-A quick check for understanding, true or false?
+True or false?
 Chairs are only functional objects and do not have artistic or cultural significance.

 Pause the video.